reasonwithoutrestraint/site/mkdocs/docs/Summaries/Constructivism/Thomas Scanlon, What we Owe to Each Other/1 - Reasons.md

 Plans are instances of an agent's identifying certain considerations as reasons.
 Thus, plans derive their reason-giving force on whether those considerations actually are reasons.

-Thus, there are two kinds of ways that are reasons can sometimes be "subjectivist".
+Thus, there are two kinds of ways that reasons can sometimes be "subjectivist".
 Either (1) are reasons are based on what we will find enjoyable or exciting in the future, or (2) are reasons are based on what we have planned, i.e. what we have taken to be a reason in practical reasoning.
 But neither of these are a state that is both (1) a *present* "desire" and (2) *independent* of practical reaosning.